OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 If you are not using an IDE like Visual Studio, or if you need to investigate a problem while running your add-in outside the IDE, there are developer tools available to help you debug the add-in on Windows 10.

 The tool that you use depends on whether the add-in is running in Edge or Internet Explorer.
 This is determined by the version of Windows 10 and the version of Office that are installed on the computer.
-For more information about determining which browser is being used on your development computer, see [Debugger with results from the triggered breakpoint](../concepts/browsers-used-by-office-web-add-ins.md).
+For more information about determining which browser is being used on your development computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!NOTE]